fuzzymfx/fuzzymfx.github.io/content/posts/rust.md

 ---
-title: 'Is Rust the next C++?'
+title: 'The future C++?'
 date: "14-10-2022"
-description: "Rust is a multi-paradigm systems programming language created to ensure high performance similar to that offered by C and C++ but with emphasis on code safety"
+description: "Rust is a multi-paradigm systems programming language created to ensure high performance similar to that offered by C and C++ but with emphasis on code safety.
+Will it replace C++ anytime soon?"
 tag: "tech"
 ShowBreadCrumbs: true
 ---